rodrgo/deep_dantzig/README.md

-# Meta-LP
+# Deep-Dantzig

-Solving linear programs by reducing the dimensionality of the data
+Neural network classifier of active constraints in Linear Programming.